elanderos318/Tweetocracy/README.md

 The home page displays a set of graphs which are designed with different ideas in mind - general overview of data, comparison between candidates, more detailed views on specific data points, distributions, etc. A final section displays the actual tweets from candidates which earned the highest engagment numbers (because the retweet/favorite distributions were very highly skewed, tweets which have extreme values provide great insight into what rhetoric/style/topics demand social media attention).
 Much of the challenge existed in creating the visualizations themselves which often differed greatly in kind.
-Not only did the JS code needed to change across sections, the data retrieval and modification differed on the backend too, since a variety of combinations of data types were used for filtering.
+Not only did the JS code need to change across sections, the data retrieval and modification differed on the backend too, since a variety of combinations of data types were used for filtering.

 Since there exist many different data points surrounding a tweet and because it is possible to retrieve tens of thousands of them, the natural next step is to try to